Infant Respiratory Disorders- Overview and Practice Questions Vector

 35. What is the incidence of RDS?

-Only affects approximately 1% of infants born in the US.
-It is the leading cause of death in premature infants.
-10% of premature infants in the US develop RDS and 10% of those will die.
+RDS affects approximately 1% of infants born in the US.
+It is the leading cause of death in premature infants, affecting 10% of preterm infants, with a 10% mortality rate in those cases.
+It has a higher incidence in infants with very low birth weight.

 36. What are the risk factors of RDS?